-Shareholders entitled to attend General Meetings who vote by remote communication in pursuance of this section 1 shall be counted as present for establishing the quorum of the relevant general meeting.
+Shareholders entitled to attend General Meetings who vote through distance communication in pursuance of this section 1 shall be counted as present for establishing the quorum of the relevant general meeting.

-2. The Board is authorised to develop the provisions of section 1 above, establishing rules, means and procedures in accordance with the prevailing state of technology and such forms, conditions, limits and requirements as it may deem fit to supplement the regulation provided herein for remote voting.
-The Board shall also decide when shareholders may start remote voting, according to the state of and security offered by the available technical means.
+2. The Board is authorised to develop the provisions of section 1 above, establishing rules, means and procedures in accordance with the prevailing state of technology and such forms, conditions, limits and requirements as it may deem fit to supplement the regulation provided herein for distance voting.
+The Board shall also decide when shareholders may start voting through means of distance communication, according to the state and security offered by the available technical means.

-The Board shall publish provisions on the Company's website developing and supplementing those of the Regulations of the General Meeting and the date as from which shareholders may commence remote voting.
+The Board shall publish provisions on the company's website developing and supplementing those of the Regulations of the General Meeting and the date as of which shareholders may start voting through means of distance communication.

-3. In particular, the Board may regulate the use of guarantees other than the electronic signature for electronic voting, in order to preserve the authenticity or identification of shareholders thus exercising their voting rights, and may extend the deadline established in section 1 above for receipt by the Company of votes sent by postal or electronic correspondence.
+3. In particular, the Board may regulate the use of guarantees other than the electronic signature for electronic voting, in order to preserve the authenticity or identification of shareholders thus exercising their voting rights, and may extend the deadline established in section 1 above for receipt by the company of postal and electronic votes.